lindyloutama/javascript-basics/README.md

 # JavaScript Basics

-The repository contains test cases and empty function definitions which need to be populated to solve the different challenges set in the week 1 walkthrough.
+The repository contains test cases and empty function definitions which need to be populated to solve the different challenges set.

 ## Getting started